Lemon Blossoms are mini lemon cupcakes dipped in a delicious lemon glaze. These cupcakes are so moist and delicious.

 A few of them have stains where I’ve made that same cake, pie, etc. over and over throughout the years.
 Lemon Blossoms and Church Cookbooks are two things that I’m passionate about.

-Most of my church cookbooks were given to me by my mom and many of them represent the area churches in my hometown.
+Most of my church cookbooks were given to me by my mom.
+Many of them represent the area churches in my hometown.
 That right there is reason enough to cherish them all.

-Sure, you’ll find some of the same southern recipes (many with a little twist) in those cookbooks, but there’s always new recipes to try, too.
+Sure, you’ll find some of the same southern recipes (many with a little twist) in those cookbooks, but there are always new recipes to try, too.